Hiroeme/landing/_posts/2025-01-01-here-still.md

 They say time heals all wounds—that it gets better, I will eventually forget, the indifference sets in, and I will move on.

-I know this is true, but that scares me so much because I will lose the part of me that loved you.
+I know this is true, but that scares me so much, because I will lose the part of me that loved you.

-I hope that we can continue to be casual friends with none of that awkwardness.
+I hope that we can continue to be casual friends with none of the awkwardness.

 I truly wish you the best in everything you will do in your life.
 Actually, I know you will be the best!
-Everything will go your way I bet.
+Everything will go your way I bet!